vando026/surgeon/README.md

 </p>

 <h1 align="center"> conviva-surgeon</h1>
-A scala library that provides tools for operating on data generated from Conviva heartbeats.i
+A scala library with tools to operate on data generated from Conviva Heartbeats.